-Sweeney Granite Mountains Desert Research Center is located in the rugged Granite Mountains of the East Mojave Desert.
+The 9,000-acre Sweeney Granite Mountains Desert Research Center borders the 1.8 million-acre Mojave National Preserve.
+The reserve encompasses the 2070 m (6,796 ft.) summit of the rugged Granite Mountains.
 High plateaus and ridges dominated by piñon-juniper woodland and sagebrush descend precipitously to the east in highly fractured granitic canyons.
 Massive pinnacles and broken, rocky terrain eventually give way to densely vegetated bajadas and washes, supporting creosote bush scrub, a unique community of enriched mixed woody and succulent scrub, and other habitat types.
-Springs and seeps are common.

-Variation in habitat, hydrology, and elevation supports widely diverse plant and animal life, including more than 460 species of vascular plants, two amphibians, thirty-four reptiles, 138 birds, and 42 mammals.
-The reserve also protects a dense concentration of archeological sites left by Chemehuevi and other Native American tribes.
-This NRS reserve lies within the Mojave National Preserve.
+Variation in habitat, hydrology, and elevation supports widely diverse plant and animal life, including nearly 500 native species of vascular plants, one amphibian, 34 reptiles, 159 birds, and 45 mammals.
+Nearly 40% of the biodiversity is associated with the abundant springs and seeps located throughout the range.
+The reserve also protects a dense concentration of archeological and historical sites.

 Sweeney Granite Mountains Desert Research Center administers two satellite reserves.
-The Sacramento Mountains Reserve lies on the steep slopes and flat bajadas of the Sacramento Mountains in the East Mojave Desert.
-It satellite site supports several Sonoran Desert plant species, including Bigelow teddy bear cholla, along with a small, disjunct colony of ocotillo, one of this species's northernmost occurrences.
-The Old Woman Mountains satellite site occupies approximately 105 hectares (265 acres) of a range roughly 80 km (50 mi.) southeast of the reserve.
-It is surrounded by lands largely administered by the U.S. Bureau of Land Management.
+The Sacramento Mountains Reserve lies on the steep slopes and flat bajadas of the Sacramento Mountains in California’s eastern Mojave Desert, 24 km (15 mi.) west of the Colorado River.
+This site supports plant species allied to the Sonoran Desert, such as a large stand of Bigelow’s teddy bear cholla (Cylindropuntia bigelovii) and one of the northernmost occurrences of ocotillo (Fouquieria splendens).
+The Old Woman Mountains satellite reserve is also located in a transitional bioregion between the Mojave and Sonoran Deserts roughly 80 km (50 mi.) southeast of the Granite Mountains.
+The Old Woman Mountains reach 1,623 m (5,325 ft.) in elevation and host a rich mosaic of vegetation, including stands of pinyon-juniper, Mojave yucca, nolina, and blackbrush.
+Both satellite reserves are surrounded by public lands administered by the U.S. Bureau of Land Management.

 - Linkages between biotic and physical components of piedmont landscapes.